Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Terrapins have covered the spread twice this season when favored by 1.5 points or more (in four chances).

-- Maryland's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Maryland's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Maryland puts up more than 23.2 points, it is 3-1 against the spread and 4-0 overall.
+- Maryland is 3-1 against the spread and 4-0 overall in games when it scores more than 23.2 points.

-- When Maryland churns out more than 376 yards, the team is 3-4 against the spread and 5-2 overall.
+- Maryland is 3-4 against the spread and 5-2 overall when the team amasses more than 376 yards.

-- The Terrapins have 17 giveaways this season, while the Scarlet Knights have 17 takeaways .
+- This year, the Terrapins have turned the ball over 17 times, while the Scarlet Knights have forced 17.

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.